Background Check for Real Estate License: 8 Requirements (Search Now)

 Before undergoing a background check, potential agents can do a background check on themselves to ensure that all the information returned on the reports is correct, and there aren’t any disqualifying offenses that might cause a hitch in the state application process.

-This guide provides information about the process for a background check for a real estate license in every state, including how far back do background checks go, the things that might cause someone to fail a background check, as well as the requirements that all agents must meet.
+This guide provides information about the process for a background check for a real estate license in every state, including the time span covered by background checks, the things that might cause someone to fail a background check, as well as the requirements that all agents must meet.
 And, it outlines how to perform the checks yourself.

 A real estate license background check is a form of professional license verification that examines a number of factors to determine if a person qualifies to become a real estate agent in a particular state.
 The licensure check applies to both those applying for a real estate sales role or a broker’s license, and those who wish to upgrade their current status, such as moving from a real estate salesperson to an agency broker.1